hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 Parabola forces you to RTFM.
 Do that.

-It tells me to run:
+To populate the list below, it tells me to run:

-    # cryptsetup benchmark (for making sure the list below is
+    # cryptsetup benchmark
-populated)\

 Then:

     # cat /proc/crypto

 This gives me crypto options that I can use.
 It also provides a representation of the best way to set up LUKS (in this case, security is a priority; speed, a distant second).
 To gain a better understanding, I